RajeevAtla/dexMCP/README.md

 python dexmcp/dexmcp_server.py
 ```

 The server speaks the Model Context Protocol over stdio.
-Configure your MCP
-client to launch the command above and it will automatically discover the four
-tools listed earlier.
+Configure your MCP client to launch the command above and it will automatically discover the four tools listed earlier.

 ### Example: ask an agent for stats and moves

-The repository includes `dspy_client.py`, a minimal DSPy ReAct agent that connects
+The repository includes `dspy_client.py`,
+a minimal DSPy client that connects
 to the server and chooses the right tools to satisfy a natural-language request.
 Activate your virtual environment and run: